-Newly Released Emails Fuel Democrats' Trial Requests, As McConnell Stands Firm
+Ukraine Emails Fuel Democrats' Call For Impeachment Trial Witnesses

 The newly released emails show government officials were grappling with issues raised because of the Trump administration's decision to withhold aid to Ukraine.

-"There was huge anxiety inside the government that the aid-hold was not only unwise, but that it was illegal," said the Center For Public Integrity's R. Jeffrey Smith, on NPR's Morning Edition.
+"There was huge anxiety inside the government that the aid-hold was not only unwise, but that it was illegal," the Center for Public Integrity's R. Jeffrey Smith said on NPR's Morning Edition.

 A 1974 law compels the president or other government officials to spend money that has been appropriated by Congress.